NoHaWeb/Agenor/Documentation/Project documentation/Function Specification.md

 *    In the header of the website, you can select to see which files have been uploaded by the logged-in profile.

+*    At the uploaded files there will be possibility of file deletion and modification.

 Non-Functional Requirements